icinganalysis/icinganalysis.github.io/content/abstracts.md

 of air scoops, multicylinder-engine studies, and fight investigations.
 Characteristics of the three forms of ice, impact, throttling, and fuel evaporation, were studied.
-The effects of servral factors on the icing characteristics were also studied and included (1) atmospheric conditions, (2) engine and air-scoop configurations, including light airplane systems, (3) type of fuel usd, and (4) operating variables, such as power condition,
+The effects of serveral factors on the icing characteristics were also studied and included (1) atmospheric conditions, (2) engine and air-scoop configurations, including light airplane systems, (3) type of fuel usd, and (4) operating variables, such as power condition,